zoekirsh/js-rails-as-api-custom-json-rendering-using-rails/README.md

 Even though we are no longer serving up views the same way, maintaining RESTful conventions is still a HUGE plus here for your API end user (mainly yourself at the moment).
-We wouldn't want to pollute a Rails controller with a ton of extra actions just to customize how our data is shaped.

 ## Removing Content When Rendering

 Sometimes, when sending JSON data, such as an entire model, we don't want or need to send the entire thing.
-Some data is sensitive - for instance, an API that sends user information might store details of a user that it uses internally, but does not want ever send externally on request.
+Some data is sensitive, for instance.
+An API that sends user information might contain details of a user internally that it does not want to ever send externally on request.
 Sometimes, data is just extra clutter we don't need.
-Consider the last piece of data:
+Consider, for instance, the last piece of data:

 ```ruby
 {